anujkanojia29/customer-book/README.md

-# ASSIGNMET API
+# Project

-> Backend API for User Activation Management
+Backend API for Customer Book

 ## Usage

-Add valid MONGO_URI in "config/config.env"
+Add PORT in "config/config.env" to run server on desired port

+Update customers.json with the customer address data/

 ## Install Dependencies